charlesetc/lab-notes/lab.md

 I also stumbled across what struck me as a lovely interactive piece of art today.
-It's a demo for accessing the webcam with rust in the browser that just so happens to pixelate the image perfectly.
+It's a demo for accessing the webcam with rust in the browser that just so happens to pixelate in a beautiful way.
 I had a lot of fun dancing in front of the camera, enjoying an interactive control of the light on the screen.
 Here's an example of w is what it looks like (having tea at the time):